MrBartusek/MeteoalarmCard/CONTRIBUTING.md

        git checkout -b update-polish-translation
    ```
 1. Commit your changes and push it to your fork of the repository.
 1. Make sure your changes are working locally.
-Run `npm run build` to check if project builds and code style.
+Run `npm run build` to check code style.
 1. Create a Pull Request (PR).
 Make sure to describe the changes that you made and use the `Fixes: #number` keyword if
 you were working on a issue.